ministryofjustice/security-guidance/policies/patch-management-guide.md

 ## Removal of equipment

-The removal of any IT equipment or software, must be managed as part of the MoJ’s change process outlined above in the Patch Management Process section.
+The removal of any IT equipment or software, must be managed as part of the MoJ's change process outlined above in the Patch Management Process section.
 Before the removal of any IT equipment, a Business Impact Assessment must be conducted and the business process owner consulted.
 The removal of IT equipment may fall under the emergency and major change process.

 ## Patching exemptions